Alexandr Hackenschmied: Career

 According to Jaroslav Anděl's biography of Hackenschmied, in 1930, Hackenschmied created his first film Bezúčelná procházka (Aimless Walk) which inaugurated the movement of avant-garde film in Czechoslovakia.
 The same year he also organized the Exhibition of New Czech Photography in the Aventinská Mansarda—a showcase for artists of the Aventinum publishing house in Prague—and the first show of European avant-garde films in the Kotva Cinema, also in Prague.
 He contributed to the illustrated weekly Pestrý týden and also published a number of articles on photography and film, in which he formulated the new aesthetics of both fields.

 Before emigrating from Czechoslovakia, Hackenschmied worked for the Baťa Film Studio in Zlín, founded by Jan Antonín Baťa in the 1930s who hired young filmmakers and artists to develop modern films, primarily for advertising.
 While employed there, Hackenschmied made numerous advertising and documentary films.
 One of the most famous was a four minute commercial for Bata tires called The Highway Sings.
 Created together with director Elmar Klos and cinematographer Jan Lukas in 1937, it featured an avant-garde style montage of auto tires in motion.

-During the late 1930s he collaborated with the American filmmaker Herbert Kline on the feature-length documentary Crisis (1939) and moved to the USA where he met and married Maya Deren.
+During the late 1930s he collaborated with the American filmmaker Herbert Kline on the feature-length documentary Crisis (1939) and moved to the United States where he met and married Maya Deren.
 Together they made Meshes of the Afternoon (1943), an experimental film with the directors playing the two protagonists.
 He also directed the documentaries The Forgotten Village (1941), The Valley of the Tennessee (1944), and A Better Tomorrow (1945).
 Hammid also made the 22-minute short The Private Life of a Cat (1947).
 This short film was part narrative, part documentary about cats and their daily lives.
 The film starts off with two cats, a male and a female.
 The female is eventually impregnated by the male cat, and begins to search for shelter for when she gives birth to her kittens.
 The film shows her giving birth to five kittens in graphic detail.